Identify relevant keywords and integrate them into your site to improve your search engine ranking.

 - Synonyms - Think of different ways of saying any of the keywords on your list.
 For example, 4th of July, Fourth of July, July 4th, July 4, and July Fourth are all different keywords.

-- Related words - Type the words you've come up with in Google, and see what related searches it suggests.
+- Related words - Type the words you've come up with in Google, and review the related searches it suggests.
 Add these to the list if they relate to your site.

-If your site is already established, use these built-in tools to see the keywords your visitors already use:
+If your site is already established, use these built-in tools to find the keywords your visitors already use:

-- Visit your Google Search Keywords and Other Search Keywords panels to see which keywords are already driving traffic to your site.
+- Visit your Search Keywords panel to find which keywords are already driving traffic to your site.

-- Visit Site Search Queries Analytics to see what visitors are searching for on your site.
+- Visit Site Search Keywords Analytics to find what visitors are searching for on your site.

 Step 2 - Refine the list

 Use the list that you created in Step 1 to figure out which keywords to prioritize.
-In most cases, you're looking for keywords that are:
+Usually, you're looking for keywords that are:

-- Broad enough that people will actually search for them.
+- Broad enough that people will search for them.

-- Specific enough that you could potentially rank in the first page of results.
+- Specific enough that you could potentially rank in the first page of search results.

 - Relevant to your site and can be used to create valuable content and a great visitor experience.